Maharashtra Institute of Medical Education and Research

 Maharashtra Institute of Medical Education and Research (MIMER) is a medical college located in Talegaon, Pune, Maharashtra, India.
-The institute is recognised by the Medical Council of India and is under Maharashtra University of Health Sciences.
-It was founded in 1995 with a hospital named Dr. Bhausaheb Sardesai Rural Talegaon Hospital.
+The institute is recognised by the National Medical Commission and is under Maharashtra University of Health Sciences.
+It was founded in 1995 with a hospital named Dr. Bhausaheb Sardesai Talegaon Rural Hospital.
 The Talegaon General Hospital was visited by Mahatma Gandhi in 1945.
 It is also listed under International Medical Education Directory.

 Courses

 UG Course

 There are 150 recognised seats for MBBS - 4.5 yrs + 1 yr internship.